littleosbook/aenix/doc/book/segmentation.md

 will first set `cs` to `0x08`, and then jump to `.flush_cs` using its absolute address.

-Whenever load a new segment selector into a segment register, the processor reads the entire descriptor and stores it in shadow registers within the processor.
+Whenever we load a new segment selector into a segment register, the processor reads the entire descriptor and stores it in shadow registers within the processor.

-## Why doing segmentation?
+## Why segmentation?

 The reason we want segmentation is because the `cs` segment selector specifies what privilege level the processor executes as.
-This is needed to make sure that user-space processes (PL3) cannot read/execute kernel-space (PL0) data.
-The actual memory protection is done through paging, but to set up the different privilege levels, x86 requires us to use segmentation.
+Without segments there is no concept of different privilege levels, and privilege levels are needed to make sure that user-space processes (PL3) cannot read/execute kernel-space (PL0) data.
+The actual memory protection is done through paging, but to set up the different privilege levels x86 requires us to use segmentation.